-11.5 Update Packets (all connection types)
+11.2 Update Packets (all connection types)

-The default way to send update packets to DynIP's name server is Type 1.
+The default way to send update packets to DynIP's name server is Type 4.
 If your DynIP Client is active (red ball) and you are still showing offline then you should change the Update Packet type as directed by DynIP Technical Support (support@dynip.com).

-11.6 Note to AOL Customers
+11.3 Note to AOL Customers

 The DynIP Client looks for a Microsoft dialer.
 AOL does not use a standard dialer so the DynIP Client does not detect that you are connected to the Internet.
-To activate the DynIP Client change your connection type to Cable Modem.
+To activate the DynIP Client uncheck the dial-up modem box.

-11.7 Offline IP Address
+11.4 Offline Settings

-Specify the IP address that the DynIP Servers should return when you are offline (not connected).
-You could specify a backup computer to use if your main computer failed for example.
-The default offline IP address is set to DynIP's offline server, currently 204.225.44.11.
+Select the offline setting for your Internet Name when you are offline (not connected).
+This options allows you to specify a backup computer to use if your main computer failed for example.
+The following options are available:

+DynIP Default - The default offline IP address is set to DynIP's offline server (offline.dynip.com).
+Select the custom offline message to be displayed on that page.